markfarrell/relation-extraction/README.md

 ##### 2.3.1.4 First-order Logic

-  The compiler implements a [zipper](http://www.haskell.org/haskellwiki/Zipper) that takes a tree of constituents and rebuilds it tree composed of [terms](http://en.wikipedia.org/wiki/Prolog): atoms and compounds terms.
-A set of patterns are matched on at each level of the constituent tree, whereafter atoms and compound terms are constructed from predicates and arguments that are found.
+  The compiler implements a [zipper](http://www.haskell.org/haskellwiki/Zipper) that takes a tree of constituents and rebuilds a tree composed of [terms](http://en.wikipedia.org/wiki/Prolog): atoms and compounds terms.
+A set of patterns are matched on at each level of the constituent tree, whereafter atoms and compound terms are constructed from predicates and arguments that are found in text.

 #### 2.3.2 Constituent Patterns

+The set of consituent patterns form a disjoint union: i.e. each pattern that is looked for at each level in the tree is unique.
+A disjoint set of constituent-pattern objects is implemented in Scala:

     sealed trait ConstituentPattern
+    private[this] object PredicateArgument extends ConstituentPattern { ... }
+    private[this] object MonovalentPredicate extends ConstituentPattern { ... }
+    private[this] object DivalentPredicate extends ConstituentPattern { ... }
+    private[this] object TrivalentPredicate extends ConstituentPattern { ... }
+    private[this] object NonfiniteVerbPhrase extends ConstituentPattern { ... }
+    private[this] object PrepositionWithNounPhrase extends ConstituentPattern { ... }
+    private[this] object NounVerbDeclarativeClause extends ConstituentPattern { ... }
+    private[this] object NounPhraseSubordinateClause extends ConstituentPattern { ... }
+    private[this] object IgnoredConstituent extends ConstituentPattern { ... }

 ##### 2.3.2.1 Predicate Arguments